City of Regina Homepage

 • Sidewalks must be kept free from snow and ice buildup.
 Create an even, walkable surface by clearing the sidewalks to the edges and as close to the concrete as possible.

-• Property owners that fail to clear their sidewalk in the allotted timeframe could receive a Notice of Non-Compliance.
+• Property owners who fail to clear their sidewalk in the allotted timeframe could receive a Notice of Non-Compliance.

 • If the property owner does not remedy the situation within the specified timeline, the City could take action to have the sidewalks cleared and the costs applied to their property taxes.